Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

-Andrew Benintendi -- with a slugging percentage of .250 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox versus the Arizona Diamondbacks, with Zach Davies on the hill, on September 26 at 7:40 PM ET.
+Andrew Benintendi -- with a slugging percentage of .306 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 27 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Red Sox.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Diamondbacks.

 Sportsbook Promo Codes